X icon white, transparent background.

 Request a Demo

-What is an onboarding process flow?
+What is an onboarding workflow?

 HR teams and managers typically own this process and play an integral role in overseeing onboarding from beginning to end.
 Throughout the 6 - 12 month period, their goal is to collaborate with the new employee and help them set achievable goals that lay the groundwork for a successful career with the organization.